openvm-org/openvm/vm/src/hashes/keccak/README.md

 In our VM's `keccak256` hasher AIR, the AIR will add columns and constraints to the `keccak-f` AIR to make it stateful, meaning that the transition of `preimage` between different `keccak-f` permutations will be constrained based on the instructions received.

 We add `KECCAK_RATE_U16S = 136 / 2` columns for the input to be absorbed.
+It seems to handle padding in a single AIR row there is no alternate to having `136` columns with bits to represent whether it is padding byte or not.

+The absorb step must correctly constrain that the input bytes are XORed with the end-state in the last round and equals the next permutation's `preimage`.
+The end-state is accessed via `a_prime_prime_prime()`.
+Note that both `preimage` and `a_prime_prime_prime()` are represented as `u16`s.
+However we can only XOR at most 8-bit limbs.
+Without changing the `keccak-f` AIR itself, we can use a trick: if we already have a 16-bit limb `x` and we also provide a 8-bit limb `hi = x >> 8`, assuming `x` and `hi` have been range checked, we can use the expression `lo = x - hi * 256` for the low byte.
+If `lo` is range checked to `8`-bits, this constrains a valid byte decomposition of `x` into `hi, lo`.
+This means in terms of trace cells, it is equivalent to provide `x, hi` versus `hi, lo`.

 # References